AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

 ## Set table properties

 Hologres allows you to call the set\_table\_property function to set table properties.
 Proper settings of table properties help Hologres efficiently sort and query data.
-When you execute the CREATE TABLE statement to create a table, the parameters related to the data storage layout of the table must be executed at the same time.
+If you want to configure properties related to the data storage layout, you must execute related statements together with the CREATE TABLE statement.
 In the current Hologres version, the orientation, distribution\_key, clustering\_key, and event\_time\_column parameters cannot be modified after a table is created.

 1.  **Syntax**